wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-connector-example.md

 2. In this example we will be using XPath 2.0 which needs to be enabled in the product as shown below before starting the integration service.

-    If you are using the Micro Integrator of **EI 7** or **APIM 4.0.0**, you need to enable this property by adding the following to the PRODUCT-HOME/conf/deployment.toml file.
+    If you are using the Micro Integrator of **EI 7** or **MI 4.x.0**, you need to enable this property by adding the following to the PRODUCT-HOME/conf/deployment.toml file.
 You can further refer to the [Product Configurations](https://apim.docs.wso2.com/en/4.2.0/reference/config-catalog/#http-transport).

       ```
         [mediation]